Rana Abdel-Rahim Koleilat

 Rana Abdel-Rahim Koleilat (Arabic: رنا عبد الرحيم قليلات, born January 23, 1967) is a Lebanese Sunni female banker who was accused of being at the head of the biggest banking scandal in the history of Lebanon.
 She fled Lebanon to Brazil in 2005, while she was being investigated for the mysterious collapse of Al-Madina Bank, which she allegedly stole $3 billion, but her whereabouts today are unknown.

 Biography

-She born in January 23, 1967 in the Ras-El-Nabeh neighborhood in the heart of Beirut.
+She born on January 23, 1967 in the Ras-El-Nabeh neighborhood in the heart of Beirut.

 She joined Al-Madina Bank as a clerk in 1985, before becoming an executive of Ibrahim Abou Ayyash, the brother of Chairman Adnan Abou Ayyash.

 A few years later, Koleilat was promoted and became one of the bank's senior executives, whose specific responsibility was to liaise with the Central Bank of Lebanon.
 However, her executive power in the bank seemed much broader than that, and according to Omar Nashabe's article in Al-Raida newspaper, the reason he was granted such power, sufficient to control the activities of the entire bank, without supervision, is still unclear.